syncfusion-content/maui-docs/MAUI/Busy-Indicator/Sizing.md

 ## Sizing in .NET MAUI BusyIndicator (SfBusyIndicator)

-Drawing size can be customized in SfBusyIndicator. `SizeFactor` property can be used to set height and width of the Indicator(Default 0.5 – range 0 to 1)).
+Drawing size can be customized in SfBusyIndicator.  `SizeFactor` property can be used to set height and width of the Indicator.
+Its default value is 0.5 and  range between 0 to 1.

 {% tabs %}